Samstar777/jamf-asset-ownership-survey/README.md

 The script provides several global variables that can be customized according to your needs.
 Here is an overview of the variables and their purpose:

   * scriptVersion: Specifies the version of the script.
-  * jssUser: Jamf Pro username used for authentication.
+  * jssUser: Jamf Pro API username used for authentication.
-  * jssPass: Jamf Pro user password.
+  * jssPass: Jamf Pro API user password.
-  * scriptLog: Location of the script log file.
+  * scriptLog: Location of the script log file (eg /var/log/abc.log).
-  * message: Prompt message displayed to the user during the survey.
+  * message: Prompt message displayed to the user during the survey (eg Select Ownership of your Asset).
   * Make sure to set these variables correctly before running the script.

 # Troubleshooting